OpenTranslationBible/open-bible/en-GB/43.John/md/john-14.md

 ## John 14:18

-I will not leave you as orphans; I will come to you.
+I will not leave you alone without provision; I will come to you.

 ## John 14:19